Harshada1902/Harshada_Kulkarni-/README.md

 ---

 ## 💗 〰️ About Me 〰️
 ✨ Hi!
-I'm **Harshada**, a creative and enthusiastic developer who loves building beautiful, interactive, and meaningful applications.
+I'm Harshada, a creative and enthusiastic Python Developer who loves building smart, efficient, and user-friendly applications.
-🌸 Passionate about web development, UI design, and bringing ideas to life.
+🌸I enjoy solving real-world problems using Python, exploring new frameworks, and writing clean, readable code.With a passion for innovation and continuous learning, I bring ideas to life through automation, logic, and beautiful user experiences.
 🌼 Always learning, always improving, always creating!

 ---